 In 1970, Michael Vasin and Alexander Shcherbakov of the former Soviet Academy of Sciences posited the Moon may in fact be an alien spacecraft, believing it was a hollowed-out planetoid created by beings with superior technology.

-In Africa, Mawu, the Moon god, is said to be linked forever with the sun goddess Liza.
+In Africa, Mawu, the Moon god, is said to be linked forever with the sun goddess Lisa.
 Solar and lunar eclipses are said to be related to their conjugal times.

 Inevitably–sometimes controversially–associated with fertility, many believe the moon’s influence over love, sex, and reproduction is part of a rhythm seen in the natural world.
-When the moon waxes, life is said to grow and abundance is present, whereas desire diminishes during its waning cycle.
-In New Zealand, Maori myth says that a young girl named Rona displeased Moon so that he seized her and took her far away to him.
+When the Moon waxes, life is said to grow and abundance is present, whereas desire diminishes during its waning cycle.
+In New Zealand, Maori myth says that a young girl named Rona displeased the Moon so that he seized her and took her far away to him.
 Grabbing onto a tree, she dragged it with her, the tree symbolizing fertility.
+See ways the Moon can affect your health.

 Psychiatric facilities have reported patients become more unruly during a full Moon, and individuals say pain increases during that time.
 Given a choice, maybe it’s better to opt for surgery, a root canal, or bikini wax during a waning Moon!